draghuram/groovy-osgi-console/README.rst

 The above project aims to do something very similar but in a Spring MVC world.
-I took the code and modified it in order to get it working in the brave and shiny world of OSGi.
+I took the code and modified it in order to get it working in OSGi.
 The code is tested with Virgo.

 Building
 ========